 There’s plenty of anecdotal evidence that some women drop all their pregnancy weight while breastfeeding and don’t really need to do anything else.
 Other women will swear that their bodies held onto a stubborn 10-20 pounds no matter what they did until their babies weaned.
 Other women see no impact on the scale in either direction.
 It all depends.
 Point is, though: If you’re exclusively breastfeeding and NOT losing weight, it’s not necessarily because you’re doing anything “wrong.”
 It’s just not enough on its own, for you.
 No biggie.

-4) COMMON SENSE, LADIES.
-I hope you’ve gotten the point by now: Dieting while breastfeeding is really no different than how you “should” be dieting any time you want to lose weight the healthy way, only there’s even more at stake to actually.
-DO it the healthy way.
+4. USE COMMON SENSE, LADIES.
+I hope you’ve gotten the point by now: Dieting while breastfeeding is really no different than how you “should” be dieting any time you want to lose weight the healthy way, only there’s even more at stake to actually DO it the healthy way.
 Sensible, balanced diet and exercise and reasonable weight loss goals will not hurt your baby or your milk supply.
-Crash dieting, deprivation, four-hour workouts, or following fad diets like low-carb or weight-loss drinks or pills or crazy restrictive “cleanses” are not the way to do it.
+Crash dieting, deprivation, four-hour workouts, or following fad diets like low-carb or weight-loss drinks or pills or crazy restrictive “cleanses” are not the way to go.